scott-anderson-wc/cs210pub/syllabus.md

 ## Material from other CS courses

-CS 249 was designed by including some of the material that were previously taught in CS110.
-Often you may find that some document we assign refers to that course.
+CS 204 was designed by including some of the material that were previously taught in CS110.
+You may sometiomes find that some document we assign refers to that course.
 This is normal.

-## Class participation, Reading material, Quizzes and Assignments
+## Reading material and Quizzes

 You are required to study the reading material assigned for each lecture
-<em>before</em> you come to class, and respond to a quiz (administered
+<em>before</em> you come to class, and respond to a quiz (administered via
-assigned for the class.
+Sakai) assigned for the class.
 This is important since that way we can gear the classroom activities towards implementing examples and seeing them in action, rather than starting from scratch.
 Of course, you are encouraged to ask questions of any of the material.

 ## No Laptop Policy